sbordelais-dev/citizeng/README.md

 # citizeng
 A turnkey frond-end server to use authenticated Web services.
 ## Purpose
 This project provides a parent HTTP-server class users can derive from to build authenticated Web services.
+It is supposed to be used on a small and local network.
+A particular attention is paid to ensure it can run easily on small devices (more particularly on a [raspberry pi](https://www.raspberrypi.org/) system).
 ## Features
 TODO
 ## Installation